Kingfisher Lake, FSC Designated Conservation Land candidate site © Kristen Setala

 The Opportunity

-Ontario Nature has identified an opportunity to work with the forestry industry, Indigenous communities, local communities, and environmental organizations to permanently protect nearly one million hectares of land in Forest Stewardship Council (FSC) certified forests.
+Ontario Nature has identified an opportunity to work with the forestry industry, Indigenous communities, local communities, and environmental organizations to permanently protect about one million hectares of land in Forest Stewardship Council (FSC) certified forests.
+Those lands would significantly contribute towards Canada’s national commitments to protect 30% of lands and waters by 2030.

 Boreal forest © FSC

-- As part of the FSC National Forest Stewardship Standard of Canada, FSC-certified forestry companies must ensure at least 10 percent of their managed forests are set aside for protection.
-This can be through provincially or federally protected areas, or as designated conservation lands that the companies identify.
+- As part of the National Forest Stewardship Standard of Canada, FSC-certified forestry companies must set aside at least 10 percent of their managed forests for protection from industrial logging.
+This can be achieved through provincially or federally protected areas, and designated conservation lands.

-- Once designated conservation lands have been identified, forestry companies must work within their “sphere of influence” (e.g., relationships with Indigenous communities, stakeholders, and governments) to seek the permanent protection of these sites.
+- Once forest companies identify designated conservation lands, they must work within their “sphere of influence” (e.g., relationships with Indigenous communities, stakeholders, and governments) to seek the permanent protection of these sites from other industrial activities.

 Dune forest © Noah Cole